hendrtd/engr-1110/docs/modules/m0/structure.md

   for success, and learning objectives.
 - **Instructional Resources:** Links to lecture notes for the module and references to associated readings from textbooks.
-- **Graded Work:** Deliverables from the Activities, Labs, Project, and Reading & Reflection categories that must be turned in for a grade.
+- **Graded Work:** Deliverables from the Activities, Labs, Project, and Reading, Response, & Reflection categories that must be turned in for a grade.
 - **Summary:** A brief recap of what was covered in the module.

 # Workflow